IsaacSchemm/Pandacap/README.md

 Things which will probably not be added:

-* Allow the owner to view shared (boosted) ActivityPub text posts
 * Allow the owner to reply to an ActivityPub post, or mention an ActivityPub user in a post
 * Expose ActivityPub likes and boosts to other users
 * Expose ActivityFed "comments" (replies) to other users

 Things it does not do, **by design**:

-* Allow the owner to create ActivityPub posts that do not map to a DeviantArt post
+* Allow the owner to create new posts
 * Mirror any actual image data from DeviantArt in its own database
 * Expose any other user's DeviantArt posts or activity over ActivityPub
 * Allow any user other than the instance owner to log in
-* Render text posts and artwork posts within the same feed
+* Render text posts and image posts within the same feed
 * Render boosts and normal posts within the same feed

 ## Deployment